Your stay in hospital

 Here is some information about the staff and services to help you and your whanau during your stay in hospital.

-During your stay in hospital you will be cared for by registered nurses (RNs) and health care assistants (HCAs).
-The health care assistants work under the delegation and direction of the registered nurses.
+During your stay in hospital you will be cared for by registered nurses and healthcare assistants.
+The healthcare assistants work under the delegation and direction of the registered nurses.
 We aim to provide continuity with the same nurse assigned to you during your stay in hospital but due to rotating shifts at times this is not possible.

 Our hospitals provide clinical education and training for student doctors, nurses and other health professionals.
 Nursing students from Nelson Marlborough Institute of Technology, working alongside a registered nurse, may care for you during your stay.